Percona-Lab/mongodb_consistent_backup/README.rst

     $ cd /path/to/mongodb_consistent_backup
     $ make rpm

-To install from source to default '*/usr/local/bin/mongodb-consistent-backup*\ ':
+To build and install from source *(to default '/usr/local/bin/mongodb-consistent-backup')*:

 ::